 - Eventually, vision loss can be noticed

-If you experience any of these symptoms, be sure to contact your Portsmouth ophthalmologist as soon as possible.
+If you experience any of these symptoms, be sure to contact your ophthalmologist as soon as possible.

 In order to diagnose diabetic retinopathy, your eye doctor will dilate your eyes.
 After your eyes are fully dilated, they will use a special lens to look into your eye.
 They may also use a special type of dye to see your retina more clearly.